 - As a Programme Assessment Board (PAB) which meets to approve your marks; agree whether or not you can proceed into your next year; agree the final classification of your degree.
-Once the PAB has met, results are deemed to have been ratified (approved) by the University.
-A dedicated FRCI board typically sits in November or December each year. - As a Programme Management Board (PMB) which meets to review the management of your programme, and consider issues raised by Student Representatives.
+Once the PAB has met, results are deemed to have been ratified (approved) by the University - As a Programme Management Board (PMB) which meets to review the management of your programme, and consider issues raised by Student Representatives.